Dr. Mark Vogel, Chef & Food Writer

 Chef Mark Vogel's Bio

 He then completed master's and doctorate degrees in clinical psychology.
 He had been working in mental health for over two decades.
-However, most of those years he also worked part time in various restaurants as a waiter, bartender or assistant manager.
+However, for most of those years, he also worked part-time in various restaurants as a waiter, bartender, or assistant manager.
 Something about the restaurant world has always lured him.

 Mark always had a passion for food and wine.
-Long before he even conceived of pursuing a culinary career, he was watching the food network, buying cookbooks, taking local cooking classes, studying wine, and trying new recipes.
-Finally he decided to pursue it professionally.
+Long before he conceived of pursuing a culinary career, he watched the food network, bought cookbooks, took local cooking classes, studied wine, and tried new recipes.
+Finally, he decided to pursue it professionally.

-Chef Vogel graduated from the Institute of Culinary Education in New York City with the goal of doing a combination of food writing and teaching.
+Chef Vogel graduated from the Institute of Culinary Education in New York City to do a combination of food writing and teaching.
 He worked for a while in an upscale Italian/Mediterranean restaurant to get some restaurant experience.

-Currently he writes a food & wine column called "Food for Thought" which is published in a variety of newspapers and websites.
-He teaches cooking classes for Shoprite supermarkets in Wharton, NJ, (and) and for Morris Hills High School's Adult Education program in Rockaway, NJ.
-He also edit cookbooks for Battman Studios in NY.
+Currently, he writes a food & wine column called "Food for Thought," which is published in various newspapers and websites.
+He teaches cooking classes for Shoprite supermarkets in Wharton, NJ, and for Morris Hills High School's Adult Education program in Rockaway, NJ.
+He also edits cookbooks for Battman Studios in NY.

 Did you cook growing up?